yogeshiyer13/Embedded-systems-project/README.md

 On Terminal window you can observe the mouse coordinates in complex space.

-- Extras -
+**Extras:**

-Final Project Report has also been attached to get to know more about the project.
+- Final Project Report has also been attached to get to know more about the project.